WWII veterans honored at Normandy D-Day celebrations

 Shay’s message to young generations would be “to be ever vigilant.”

-“Of course I have to say that they should protect their freedom that they have now,” he said.
+“Of course I have to say that they should protect the freedom that they have now,” he said.

 For the past two years, D-Day ceremonies were reduced to a minimum amid COVID-19 lockdown restrictions.